Mark Harrison (footballer)

-Mark Simon Harrison (born 11 December 1960) is an English professional football manager and former player who is now the technical director at Super League of Malawi club Mighty Wanderers.
+Mark Simon Harrison (born 11 December 1960) is an English professional football manager and former footballer.

-He kept goal in the English Football League for Port Vale and Stoke City, and also played non-league football for Hellenic, Kettering Town, Stafford Rangers, and Telford United.
-He managed Stafford Rangers for a brief spell and then from 2000 he began coaching clubs and nations in Asia and Africa, including the Bangladesh national team, Fortune, Hurriya, Mpumalanga Black Aces, African Warriors, Bay Stars, Chippa United, Golden Arrows, CAPS United, and Township Rollers.
-In the 2015–16 season he led Township Rollers to the Botswana Premier League title and the final of the Mascom Top 8 Cup, before he was appointed technical director at South African side Baroka in January 2017.
-In July 2017, he joined the Zimbabwean Premier Soccer League team Harare City as technical director, and was promoted to manager a year later.
+He was a goalkeeper in the English Football League for Port Vale and Stoke City, and also played non-League football for Hellenic, Kettering Town, Stafford Rangers, and Telford United.
+He managed Stafford Rangers for a brief spell, and then from 2000, he began coaching clubs and nations in Asia and Africa, including the Bangladesh national team, Fortune, Hurriya, Mpumalanga Black Aces, African Warriors, Bay Stars, Chippa United, Golden Arrows, CAPS United, and Township Rollers.
+In the 2015–16 season, he led Township Rollers to the Botswana Premier League title and the final of the Mascom Top 8 Cup before he was appointed technical director at South African side Baroka in January 2017.
+In July 2017, he joined the Zimbabwean Premier Soccer League team Harare City as technical director and was promoted to manager a year later.
 He was appointed as head coach of Highlanders in January 2020.
-In August 2021, he was appointed as manager at Kenyan Premier League team Gor Mahia.
-He was appointed as technical director at Malawi's Mighty Wanderers in September 2022.
+In August 2021, he was appointed as manager of the Kenyan Premier League team Gor Mahia.
+He was appointed technical director at Malawi's Mighty Wanderers in September 2022.

 Playing career

 Harrison was a trainee with Southampton, before joining John McGrath's Fourth Division side Port Vale in February 1980.
-He was immediately the first choice keeper for the "Valiants", however was troubled by cartilage problems from November 1980.
+He was immediately the first choice keeper for the "Valiants", however, was troubled by cartilage problems from November 1980.
 In the summer of 1981 he was loaned to rivals Stoke City as they played a youth tournament.
 After returning to Vale Park he was an ever-present for the 46 game 1981–82 season.
 He was sold to City, along with Mark Chamberlain, for a combined fee of £180,000 in August 1982.
 He left Victoria Ground in 1984 due to long-term injury problems.

 After he left the "Potters", he not only left Stoke-on-Trent but England as well, as he switched to South African side Hellenic.
-He later returned to England to play non-league football with Kettering Town, Stafford Rangers and Telford United.
+He later returned to England to play non-League football with Kettering Town, Stafford Rangers and Telford United.
 Harrison later returned to South Africa to play for Hellenic for a second time.